notauserx/symmetrical-waddle/src/README.md

 # Running the api

+- For fist time users set up the docker desktop and create a docker network named carrentals-net
 - In docker profile
 	- change the connectionString to carrentalsdb
 	- The network argument is specified in dockerfileRunArguments field in the launchSettings file.